OfficeDev/office-scripts-docs/docs/develop/pivottables.md

 - The [PivotLayout](/javascript/api/office-scripts/excelscript/excelscript.pivotlayout) defines how the [PivotFields](/javascript/api/office-scripts/excelscript/excelscript.pivotfield) and [PivotItems](/javascript/api/office-scripts/excelscript/excelscript.pivotitem) are displayed.
 - [PivotFilters](/javascript/api/office-scripts/excelscript/excelscript.pivotfilters) filter data from the [PivotTable](/javascript/api/office-scripts/excelscript/excelscript.pivottable) using different criteria.

-Let's look at how these relationships work in practice.
+Look at how these relationships work in practice.
 The following data describes fruit sales from various farms.
-It is the base for all the examples in this article.
+It's the base for all the examples in this article.
 Use <a href="pivottable-sample.xlsx">pivottable-sample.xlsx</a> to follow along.

 :::image type="content" source="../images/pivottable-raw-data.png" alt-text="A collection of fruit sales of different types from different farms.":::